bahleg/OBSIFLASK/example/vault_example/Other functionality.md

 # 🌗 Dark/Light mode

 The dark/light mode changing is available.
 By default OBSIFLASK uses system settings.
 The dark mode is automatically loaded for the corresponding bootstrap theme, see [config](https://github.com/bahleg/OBSIFLASK/blob/main/obsiflask/config.py)

+# 🔖 Short links
+To make the life of the user easier OBSIFLASK provides short links service.
+The short links are shared inside the vault.